scypio/knotx-junit5/README.md

 The annotation allows to specify one and more Knot.x configuration(s) to load for given test.
-It accepts a paths array and loads all configuration entries using [Vert.x Config](https://vertx.io/docs/vertx-config/java/) file stores (though through a custom implementation which fixes a few things; see section [KnotxConcatConfigProcessor](#KnotxConcatConfigProcessor)).
+It accepts a paths array and loads all configuration entries using [Vert.x Config](https://vertx.io/docs/vertx-config/java/) file stores (through a custom implementation which fixes a few things; see section [KnotxConcatConfigProcessor](#KnotxConcatConfigProcessor)).
 It supports two configuration semantics: